 2. Tiny, Halloween Robots:

 With just a vibrating motor and a button battery, you can make a miniature robot.
 Slap on some black pipe cleaners and some googly eyes and now what you’ve got is an adorable little spider that will autonomously crawl around your party.
-Best part is, it doesn’t bite!
-(Unlike other robots ...)
+The best part is, it doesn’t bite!
+(Unlike other robots...)

 3. Glow-in-the-Dark Ice: